Up against it: the urgency of confronting children’s exposure to pornography

 Nobody knows what impact porn is having, and will have long term, on young people.
 They’re canaries down a very dark mine.

-A version of this piece was first published in October 2016 on the Women’s Equality Party website
+A version of this piece was first published in October 2016 by the Women’s Equality Party